Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Hopf-Galois extensions, Hopf algebroids, and Hopf-Galois comodules

 Denote by $H=\mathcal{O}(U(1))=\mathbb{C}[t,t^{-1}]$ the algebra of rational complex polynomials in one variable $t$ with inverse $t^{-1}$.
 Then $H$ is a Hopf algebra with $t$ seen as a grouplike element, while $A$ can be given a right $H$-comodule algebra structure with coaction determined on generators by

 and extended to all of $A$ as an algebra morphism.
-It is well-known (see \cite[Ex.~6.26]{BJM}) that the right $H$-coinvariants $B =A^{\mathrm{co}H}$ coincide with the Podle\'s sphere and that $B\subseteq A$ is a faithfully flat Hopf-Galois extension.
+It is well-known (see \cite[Ex.~6.26]{BJM} or \cite[\S3.3]{HanLandi} for the precise setting we are following here) that the right $H$-coinvariants $B =A^{\mathrm{co}H}$ coincide with the Podle\'s sphere and that $B\subseteq A$ is a faithfully flat Hopf-Galois extension.
 For later use, denote the generators of $B=\mathcal{O}_q(S^2)$ by

 which can be seen to satisfy the relations \reversemarginpar

 Let us now consider the Ehresmann-Schauenburg bialgebroid $\mathcal{H}=(A\otimes A)^{\mathrm{co}\mathcal{O}(U(1))}$.
 According to \cite[\S5.1]{HanLandi}, this is a left bialgebroid over $B$ with generators